Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Navigating the Proof-Theoretic Jungle

 \subsection{Translations for $\logicsv$: Labeled and Hypersequent Calculi}

-We begin our demonstration of how to translate proofs between distinct proof-theoretic formalisms by considering translations in the context of the normal modal logic $\logicsv$.
-By utilizing the simplified $\logicsv$ semantics (see \dfn~\ref{def:alternative-s5-semantics}), we may formulate a relatively simple labeled sequent calculus for $\logicsv$ (shown in \fig~\ref{fig:s5-hpyersequent-rules}), which permits a straightforward translation into a hypersequent calculus for the logic.
+We begin our demonstration of how to translate proofs between distinct formalisms by considering translations between hypersequent and labeled calculi for the modal logic $\logicsv$.
+In particular, we will explain how proofs are translated between the hypersequent calculus $\hcalcsv$ (see \fig~\ref{fig:hyperseq-sfive}) and the labeled sequent calculus $\lcalcsv$ shown in \fig~\ref{fig:s5-hpyersequent-rules}.